Folklore studies: Folklore studies and nationalism in Turkey

 Folklore interest sparked in Turkey around the second half of the nineteenth century when the need to determine a national language came about.
 Their writings consisted of vocabulary and grammatical rule from the Arabic and Persian language.
 Although the Ottoman intellectuals were not affected by the communication gap, in 1839, the Tanzimat reform introduced a change to Ottoman literature.
 A new generation of writers with contact to the West, especially France, noticed the importance of literature and its role in the development of institutions.
 Following the models set by Westerners, the new generation of writers returned to Turkey bringing the ideologies of novels, short stories, plays and journalism with them.
 These new forms of literature were set to enlighten the people of Turkey, influencing political and social change within the country.
 However, the lack of understanding for the language of their writings limited their success in enacting change.

 Using the language of the "common people" to create literature, influenced the Tanzimat writers to gain interest in folklore and folk literature.
-In 1859, writer Sinasi Bozalti, wrote a play in simple enough language that it could be understood by the masses.
+In 1859, writer Sinasi, wrote a play in simple enough language that it could be understood by the masses.
 He later produced a collection of four thousand proverbs.
 Many other poets and writers throughout the Turkish nation began to join in on the movement including Ahmet Midhat Efendi who composed short stories based on the proverbs written by Sinasi.
 These short stories, like many folk stories today, were intended to teach moral lessons to its readers.

 Folklore studies in Chile

-The study of folklore in Chile was developed in a systematic and pioneering way since the late 19th century.
-In the work of compiling the popular traditions of the Chilean people and of the original peoples, they stood out, not only in the study of national folklore, but also in Latin America.
+Chilean cultural historians note that systematic folklore research took shape in the late nineteenth century as scholars documented traditions among rural and Indigenous communities.
 Ramón Laval, Julio Vicuña, Rodolfo Lenz, José Toribio Medina, Tomás Guevara, Félix de Augusta, and Aukanaw, among others, generated an important documentary and critical corpus around oral literature, autochthonous languages, regional dialects, and peasant and indigenous customs.
 They published, mainly during the first decades of the 20th century, linguistic and philological studies, dictionaries, comparative studies between the national folklores of Ibero-America, compilations of stories, poetry, and religious traditions.
 In 1909, at the initiative of Laval, Vicuña and Lenz, the Chilean Folklore Society was founded, the first of its kind in America.
 Two years later, it would merge with the recently created Chilean Society of History and Geography.

 21st century

-With the advent of the digital age, the question once again foregrounds itself concerning the relevance of folklore in this new century.
-Although the profession in folklore grows and the articles and books on folklore topics proliferate, the traditional role of the folklorist is indeed changing.
+Digital communication networks have reshaped how folklore is recorded, circulated, and archived, even as the profession expands through new publications and institutional programs.